asimMahat/COVID-Detection/README.md

 3. Lung Opacity
 4. Pneumonia

-# Necessary Dependencies
+## Necessary Dependencies

 #### 1. Pytorch
-  -> We can install pytorch from its official website "https://pytorch.org/get-started/locally/"
+  -> We can install pytorch from their official website:  https://pytorch.org/get-started/locally/

 #### 2. Flask
-  -> Command to install flask
+  -> Command to install flask :
      'pip install flask'

 You can make virtual environment in your anaconda navigator and install the necessary libarires there.

 A pretrained Resnet architecture is used to train the model.
 The model is trained on about 22-23 thousand radiographic image.
+Know more about the resnet architecture : https://towardsdatascience.com/an-overview-of-resnet-and-its-variants-5281e2f56035

- # Dataset
+ ## Dataset
  https://www.kaggle.com/preetviradiya/covid19-radiography-dataset